*Kóryos: Darkness

-The kóryos is usually associated with the colour black, or at least dark, and with the mobilization of chthonic forces.
-Frequent references are made to the "black earth" or the "dark night" in the Indo-European literature, and hunting and fighting at night appears to have been one of the distinguishing characteristics of the kóryos.
+The Männerbund is usually associated with the colour black, or at least dark, and with the mobilization of chthonic forces.
+Frequent references are made to the "black earth" or the "dark night" in the Indo-European literature, and hunting and fighting at night appears to have been one of the distinguishing characteristics of the Männerbund.

 In the Vedic tradition, the followers of Indra and Rudra wore black clothes, and the young heroes of Medieval Armenia were called "black youths" (t'ux manuks).
-The "black" Aram is the idealized figure of the kóryos leader in Armenian myths, and his armies are said to suddenly attack adversaries "before dawn" in the borderlands of Armenia.
+The "black" Aram is the idealized figure of the Männerbund leader in Armenian myths, and his armies are said to suddenly attack adversaries "before dawn" in the borderlands of Armenia.

 The Athenian ephebes traditionally wore a black chlamys, and the Ancient Greek tradition featured an initiation ritual imposed upon young males in which "black hunters" were sent out to the frontier to perform military exploits.
-Indeed, the Greek model of the black hunter, Meleager, is named after the word for "black" (melas), and the Armenian name Aram stems from the root *rē-mo- ('dirt, soot').
+The Greek model of the black hunter, Meleager, is named after the word for "black" (melas), and the Armenian name Aram stems from the root *rē-mo- ('dirt, soot').

 The Roman historian Tacitus (1st c.
-AD) also mentions the Germanic Harii (whose name could derive from *kóryos) as "savages" wearing black shields, dyeing their bodies, and choosing dark nights for battle.
-Kershaw has proposed that the Harii were the kóryos of the neighbouring Lugii tribe.
+AD) mentions the Germanic Harii, whose name could derive from *kóryos, as "savages" wearing black shields, dyeing their bodies, and choosing dark nights for battle.
+Kershaw has proposed that the Harii were the Männerbund of the neighbouring Lugii tribe.

-Attestations

-Krasnosamarskoe

-At Krasnosamarskoe (Volga steppes) were found 51 dogs and 7 wolves sacrificed and consumed in what could have been a winter-season rite of passage into a status represented metaphorically by the animals.
-The site is associated with the Srubnaya culture (1900–1700 BC), generally regarded as proto-Iranian, and possibly made up of archaic Iranian speakers.

-Krasnosamarskoe appears to have been a place where people from around the region came to periodically engage in transgressive initiation rituals conducted in the winter and requiring dog and wolf sacrifice.
-According to Anthony and Brown, "it was a place of inversion, as is the eating of wolves, animal symbolic of anti-culture (a murderer 'has become like a wolf' in Hittite law; 'wolf' was used to refer to brigands and outlaws, people who stand outside the law, in many other Indo-European languages)."
-The dogs found on the site seem to have been well-treated during their lifetime, and they were probably familiar pets.

-The ritual was centred on dog sacrifice in a region and time period when dogs were not normally eaten.
-Cattle and sheep were indeed consumed throughout the year on the site, whereas dogs were killed almost exclusively in the winter in a regular inversion of normal dietary customs.
+Proposed attestations

+Scholars have drawn on the following examples from documented Indo-European-speaking cultures to reconstruct the concept of the Männerbund.
+However, this approach has been criticized by other experts like Stefan Zimmer, who argues that the sources reference various distinct institutions from different time periods, all loosely connected to the general concept of a "war band".